huguesdevimeux/StocksViewer/README.md

 # Stocks viewer

 ## Using FXML and JavaFX
-  Login/Sign up to have access to a stocks viewer page, input URL and press open and live the Stonks Life.
+  Login/Sign up to open a stocks viewer page, input URL and press open and live the Stonks Life.

   __Configurations:__